 Statement of Intent

-Through play, our children explore and develop learning experiences, which help them make sense of the world.
-They practise and build up ideas, and learn how to control themselves and understand the need for rules.
-They have the opportunity to think creatively alongside other children as well as on their own.
-They communicate with others as they investigate and solve problems.
+Through play our children explore the world around them and develop their learning, encouraging a sense of awe and wonder.
+They build up ideas and learn how to control themselves and understand the need for rules.
+They have opportunities to think creatively and use their imagination alongside other children and on their own.

-We aim to provide a practical, hands on, play based curriculum that engages all children through a variety of carefully planned activities.
-Our strong Foundation Stage team works together, with all team members having an input in planning, considering appropriate activities and assessing the children using the individual learning journeys.
+We provide a practical, hands on stimulating curriculum that engages all children through carefully planned activities.
+The dedicated staff work together having an input in planning and assessing the children ensuring they have the best possible start to school.